nnamenyi10/CryptoCalculator/README.md

 # What does it do?

-Well its a calculator written in python, its purpose is to convert any amount of dollars to an equivalent amount of crypto.
+Its a calculator written in python, its purpose is to convert any amount of dollars to an equivalent amount of crypto.
 Only works with the current top 10 cryptocurrencies on coinmarketcap.
+(For now)

 ##  1. In order to run this calculator, first make sure you have Python 3 installed.
 If you don't have python installed; you can get it [here.](https://www.python.org/ftp/python/3.6.4/python-3.6.4.exe) Make sure that you add python to your PATH, there is a checkbox that you can tick while installing it.

-##  2. Open a command prompt window as an Administrator
+##  2. Open a command prompt window as an __Administrator__

 ##  3. Next, install the requests library for python by entering the following line of code into the command prompt: